-Problemy Ekorozwoju/ Problems of Sustainable Development is a journal of The European Academy of Science and Arts, Salzburg, Austria, published by the Lublin University of Technology (Politechnika Lubelska), Lublin, Poland.
+Problemy Ekorozwoju/ Problems of Sustainable Development is a journal under the patronage of The European Academy of Science and Arts, Salzburg, Austria, published by the Lublin University of Technology (Politechnika Lubelska), Lublin, Poland.

 Problemy Ekorozwoju/Problems of Sustainable Development is an interdisciplinary journal, connected with different sciences, from philosophy, through economy to environmental engineering.
 Every paper should however refer to the basic paradigms of sustainable development (so include social, economic and environmental issues).
 We also prefer international comparisons than local studies.

 The journal is issued from the year 2006.
 Our first affiliation was Polish Academy of Science and Man and the Environment Committee (Polska Akademia Nauk, Komitet Człowiek i Środowisko, 2006-2007).
 Printing of first few issues (2007-2008) was sponsored by Provincial Fund for Environmental Protection and Water Management in Lublin (Wojewódzki Fundusz Ochrony Środowiska i Gospodarki Wodnej w Lublinie) and then (years 2009-2011) by the State Environmental Council of Poland (Państwowa Rada Ochrony Środowiska).